rdlauer/articles/nativescript/ar-preview/post.md

 div style='position:relative;padding-bottom:54%'><iframe src='https://gfycat.com/ifr/SecondaryKindCrayfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0' allowfullscreen></iframe></div>

-The respective releases of AR SDKs from Apple ([ARKit](https://developer.apple.com/arkit/)) and Google ([ARCore](https://developers.google.com/ar/)) have presented an opportunity for NativeScript to enable developers to create immersive cross-platform AR experiences.
+The releases of AR SDKs from Apple ([ARKit](https://developer.apple.com/arkit/)) and Google ([ARCore](https://developers.google.com/ar/)) have presented an opportunity for NativeScript to enable developers to create immersive cross-platform AR experiences.
 The app in the video above was created with an alpha version of our soon-to-be-released `nativescript-ar` plugin.
 Today, this plugin leverages the ARKit APIs available in iOS 11.
 In the near future, support will be added for Android via the ARCore APIs.

 While devices must be running iOS 11 to use ARKit, due to how NativeScript APIs are loaded at runtime, if you use the `nativescript-ar` plugin you can still target lower versions of iOS.
 This means you can add supplemental AR features to your app without disturbing iOS <= 10 users.